 Treatment and Prevention

 Remove likely food sources such as wooden debris from around the perimeter of your building.
 Cover or replace wooden posts, steps, trellises, or decking that directly contacts the ground.
 Do not use wood-based mulch in gardens or around bunches.
 Keep stacks of wood elevated.

 Practice good climate control, especially in natural damp or dark parts of the building.
 Locate and fix plumbing leaks and other sources of uncontrollable moisture.
 Make sure your basement has adequate draining and stays dry all year.

 Behavior and Diet

 Termites live together in large, eusocial colonies.
-Different types, or “castes”, of termites fulfill different functions within the colony.
-Each caste uses a complex, pheromone-based communication system to relay information to one another.
+Different types or “castes” of termites fulfill different functions within the colony.
 Termites are specialized enough that developed colonies functionally operate as a single “super” organism.
 There are three termite castes: workers, soldiers, and reproducers.

 Reproduction and Life Cycle